maxencebonamy/Fractal-Explorer/README.md

 - **--fullscreen**: launch software in full screen mode
 - **--cel-size** or **-c**: specify cell size in pixels (default 1).
 This is used to reduce image quality and therefore loading time between images.

-**Example:** the following command will launch the software in full screen mode, and display the fractal burning ship with a resolution of 5 pixels per cell.
+**Example:** the following command will launch the software in full screen mode, and display the "Mandelbrot" fractal with a resolution of 5 pixels per cell.
 ```
-Fractal-Explorer.exe -f burning-ship -c 5 --fullscreen
+Fractal-Explorer.exe -f mandelbrot -c 5 --fullscreen
 ```
 ![Capture d'écran 2023-09-28 124019](https://github.com/maxencebonamy/Fractal-Explorer/assets/66129931/7771e82c-3025-428b-a188-deda0789f698)